St. Vincent de Paul Society

 The Society founded by Frederic almost two centuries later would continue its work not just in France but across the world.
 The work would be undertaken by ordinary people who felt called to turn concern into practical action and to alleviate poverty in all its forms.

-The Newcastle Deaf Centre is just one of the many initiatives pioneered by SVP direct action in the community.
+The Newcastle Deaf Centre is just one of the many initiatives pioneered by the SVP in the community.

 The SVP's work with the Deaf on Tyneside